 Ring of Kerry, a 179km loop of the Iveragh Peninsula, is well known both at home and abroad, and Killarney is one of its traditional starting points.
-The route is ripe for driving, but the more energetic traveller could do far worse than take in the spectacular landscapes of west Kerry by bike or foot.
+The route is ripe for driving, but those with heartier dispositions could do far worse than spotting the spectacular landscapes of west Kerry by bike or foot.

-Killarney is the starting point for the Kerry Way, a 200km walking route typically undertaken over eight days.
+Killarney is the starts of the Kerry Way, a 200km walking route typically undertaken over eight days.
 Gentler rambles include the woodland paths at Ross Castle, or the four-hour circuit of Muckross Lake.